Corian: Safety of installed material

 Corian meets or exceeds current emissions guidelines for volatile organic compounds (VOCs), hazardous air pollutants (HAPs) and is "Greenguard Indoor Air Quality Certified".
-Corian is nontoxic and nonallergenic to humans.
+Corian is non-toxic and non-allergenic to humans.
 It is free of heavy metals and complies with the EU Directive 2002/95EC on the Restriction of Hazardous Substances (RoHS).
 Its hygienic properties make it popular in installations where maintaining sanitary conditions is important (e.g. hospitals and restaurants).

 Fabricator safety

 In 2014, the New England Journal of Medicine reported a case of a 64-year-old exercise physiologist who died from lung disease consistent with idiopathic pulmonary fibrosis after 16 years of exposure to Corian dust.
 Dust from Corian was found in the patient's shop of Corian fabrication and lung upon autopsy.
 The authors said that the case was consistent with Corian dust causing idiopathic pulmonary fibrosis, but did not prove causality.
-DuPont scientists responded that exposure to other materials could not be ruled out, nor did they rule out it wasn't caused from the dust which consists of aluminum trihydrate (ATH) derived from bauxite.
-Fabricators must properly protect themselves from fine Corian particulates generated during milling, and sanding.
-Fabricators should always wear a proper certified respirator and keep shop and environment clean of Corian dust at all times.